stenterello/stenterello/README.md

 ### Currently working on...

 🐧  Linux deepening [ hoping this job never ends ]
 &emsp;{
 &emsp;&emsp;_spoiler_ : my first LFS is on its way;
 &emsp;}

 🖧  [./webserv](https://github.com/stenterello/webserv) [ Project for 42 Roma school - not finished yet ]

+### Other useless things about me

 <!--
 **stenterello/stenterello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.